caitreid/chroma/README.md

 ## Approach

 In this README I will describe the puzzle's functionality as expressed in HTML, Javascript and SCSS.
+Specifically I will discuss the creation of the puzzle board, its drag and drop functionality, as well as the the dynamically generated 4-pointed color gradient.

 ### HTML + BEM

-The first part of the game I created was the game board.
-I began with a container surrounding each of the 25 dynamically colored squares.
+The first part of the project I created was the game board.
 I made a point to specifically use BEM Conventions when creating this complicated but essential architecture.
-It's what has drove the organization of subsequent styling and script files.
+It's what has drove the organization of subsequent styling and javascript files.

 To begin, I used CSS Grid to arrange 25 divs inside a single container.
 The Drag and Drop API is designed such that for every **draggable element** there is a designated **drop target**.
-So Inside every square element, I added another div to serve as the actual puzzle "piece" that was swapped between locations.
+So inside every square element, I added another div to serve as the actual puzzle "piece" that was swapped between locations.

 <img src="./images/diagram_1.png" /><br><br>